mrquincle/huibert-photography/README.md

 This is modelled after the Photorama website.
 See <https://github.com/photorama>.
 This is a **jekyll** theme.
 It uses [Clean Blog](https://github.com/BlackrockDigital/startbootstrap-clean-blog-jekyll "Clean Blog") as its basis.

-You see this blog hosted at <http://huibertvanrossum.nl>.
+You see this blog hosted at [my blog for now](https://www.annevanrossum.com/huibert-photography/).

 ## License